REDIRECT

-• 307 is used for temporary redirect, such as when a site is being redesigned.
+• 307: Used for temporary redirects, such as when a site is under redesign.

 RESOURCES: